Now that you've familiarized yourself with the app setup and structure, we can dive into the development workflow for Swell Apps.

 This command will watch for new and updated configurations, including functions, and automatically synchronize them for testing in the Swell dashboard.

-The CLI offers various commands for creating and managing configuration files.
+The CLI offers various commands for managing configuration files and local development.
 The following table outlines the commands you’re likely to use in managing configuration files.
 See the full CLI reference for more.

 App configurations are validated by Swell whenever you push changes, either manually or by using watch-mode.
 This can help reveal conflicts that require the platform to resolve.
 If a deployment is successful, you can be assured that your app configurations are valid.